COMPENSATION TIPS IN WAR-TORN COUNTRIES

 The economy of Yemen, for instance, contracted by 28.1% after a year of ravaging conflicts since March of 2015, indicating an imminent hyperinflation.
 On a broader scale, inflation in the MENA region surged from 3.9% to 4.1% in May – the highest rate since October of 2015.

 Living in war-torn areas is grueling and difficult for employees.
 Volatile prices result from high inflation rates, coupled with periodic shortages of goods.
-These uncontrollable events are disruptive, and quite often, employers are compelled to rethink compensation packages to help address the pain and difficulty of living amid civil unrest, especially where turnover of staff is uncomfortably high.
+These uncontrollable events are disruptive, and quite often, employers are compelled to rethink compensation packages to help address the pain and difficulty of living amid civil unrest, especially where the turnover of staff is uncomfortably high.

 In countries experiencing a crisis, monitoring GDP, inflation rates, and other economic indicators along with survey data may be insufficient for you to determine proper salary actions.
 As employers, you need to ask: with fluctuating inflation and limited availability of reliable data, what is the best way to manage compensation packages?